You can apply to volunteer at music festivals with Hotbox Events by signing up to our online festival volunteer application!

 Please read our FAQ titled Proving your right to work and volunteer in the UKback to top

-To undertake unpaid voluntary work, as well as paid work in the UK, you must have the right to work either through your citizenship or a visa.
-Under the Immigration, Asylum and Nationality Act of 2006 Hotbox Events is required to check your right to work before we can allow you to start working on the festival site.
+To undertake unpaid voluntary work, as well as paid work in the UK, you must have the right to work either through your citizenship, visa, or Settled or Pre-Settled Status.
+Under the Immigration, Asylum and Nationality Act of 2006 Hotbox Events is required to check your right to work before we can allow you to start working at the festival site.

-If you hold either a UK, Republic of Ireland, Bailiwick of Jersey, Bailiwick of Guernsey or Isle of Man passport or identity card you automatically have the right to work in the UK, you just need to prove this before you can volunteer e.g. by showing us your original passport.
+If you hold either a UK, Republic of Ireland, Bailiwick of Jersey, Bailiwick of Guernsey or Isle of Man passport you automatically have the right to work in the UK, you just need to prove this before you can volunteer e.g. by showing us your original passport when you arrive at the festival site.

 You can check your right to work in the UK here: https://www.gov.uk/prove-right-to-work

-You need to be able to answer yes to prove your right to work and volunteer in the UK.
+You need to be able to answer yes to one of the below to prove your right to work and volunteer in the UK.

 We need to see the original documents so please bring them with you to the event; if required you can store them in our event safe.
 If we cannot check your original documents, you WILL NOT BE ABLE TO VOLUNTEER.